 How to Heal an Injured Joint

 Synopsis: The time it takes for the knee to heal is directly related to how well it reacts to the chosen treatment.
+Knee patients need patience: injuries to these joints take weeks to heal.
+Fraunhofer researchers have now developed a system that documents the healing process in detail.
+This motivates patients and at the same time helps doctors to fine-tune the course of treatment.

 Main DigestKnee patients need patience: injuries to these joints take weeks to heal.
 Fraunhofer researchers have now developed a system that documents the healing process in detail.
 This motivates patients and at the same time helps doctors to fine-tune the course of treatment.